datadesk/california-coronavirus-data/README.md

 #### [cdph-vaccination-state-by-race-ethnicity.csv](./cdph-vaccination-county-by-race-ethnicity.csv)

 California's Department of Public Health releases [county-level vaccination totals](https://public.tableau.com/profile/ca.open.data#!/vizhome/COVID-19VaccineDashboardPublic/Vaccine) segemented by race and ethnicity.
+The racial groups provided by the state have been simplified to the categories commonly used by Los Angeles Times.

 | field                                   | type    | description                                                                                                                                                                          |
 | --------------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |